 Some repair jobs are simple enough to be done at home.
 But without the right tools, you could just be spinning your wheels and wasting time.
 This is yet another scenario that requires you to weigh your options.
 Tools cost money, and the amount you spend on those tools might be far more than you would end up paying at a professional auto repair shop.
 But if those very same tools will come in handy down the road for future self-serve repairs, it could be a smart investment.

 Are there any safety concerns here that might cause me to let a pro handle it instead?

 Always put your own safety at the top of your list of considerations when deciding whether to fix your car yourself or take it to a mechanic.
 If there’s even the slightest chance that performing a repair yourself could put you in harm’s way, it’s better to err on the side of safety than to put your health on the line.
 Auto mechanics aren’t cheap and some may be downright expensive.
 But it’s a fair bet to say that you’ll pay a lot more at the hospital.

-Far too often, lack of knowledge is what causes people to take their cars to the shop to perform minor fixes that could be done right at home.
-This is perfectly understandable.
-But if you’re serious about saving money, there are plenty of online resources that can help you diagnose your car’s troubles.
-You can find innumerable step by step guides that will walk you through literally any procedure, from basic to advanced.
+In many cases, people take their cars in to the shop to perform minor fixes that can be done right at home.
+So if you’re serious about saving money, there are plenty of online resources that can help you diagnose your car’s troubles.
+You can find innumerable step-by-step guides that will walk you through literally any procedure, from basic to advanced.
 Don’t overlook the resources that you have at your fingertips.
-They could end up saving you a bundle.
+They could help you get through your DIY car repair, and you could end up saving a bundle!

-Looking for a good mechanic in your area?
+Not confident that you could pull it off, and looking for a good mechanic in your area?
+There’s certainly no shame in that!
 Start with Openbay to compare pricing from top repair shops and book service with the click of a button.